LugePaul/helix.go/README.md

   strong type system and generics, the library ensures type safety at every layer of the application, reducing runtime errors and improving code clarity.
 This means fewer bugs, easier maintenance, and a more robust developer experience.

+## Environment variables

+helix relies on the following environment variables:

+- `ENVIRONMENT` represents the environment the service is currently running in.
+  When value is one of `local`, `localhost`, `dev`, `development`, the logger handles logs at `debug` level and higher.
+Otherwise, the logger handles logs at `info` level and higher.
+- `OTEL_SDK_DISABLED` can be set to `true` to disable sending OpenTelemetry logs and traces to the OTLP endpoint.
+Defaults to `false`.
+- `OTEL_EXPORTER_OTLP_ENDPOINT` is the OTLP gRPC endpoint to send logs and traces to.
+Example: `localhost:4317`.

 ## Quick start example